kamalkhan/dispenser/README.md

 ### Chain Dispenser

 A chain allows usage of an iterator dispenser as a chain.
-As opposed to a pipeline, a dispenser within a chain receives a handler to the next dispenser in the chain and can be completely ignore in order to stop further processing of the chain.
+As opposed to a pipeline, a dispenser within a chain receives a handler to the next dispenser in the chain and can be completely ignored in order to stop further processing of the chain.

 ```php
 <?php